Christopher Cross: 1980s

 After 1984, Cross's commercial success faded.
 As music television channel MTV grew to dominate the mainstream music scene in the United States, Cross's style of music proved to be a bad fit for the network, and his brand of adult contemporary music declined in popularity.

 Cross's next two albums, 1985's Every Turn of the World and 1988's Back of My Mind did not produce any top 40 hits or reach Gold or Platinum status.
 His track "Charm the Snake" was the sole success from his album Every Turn of the World.
 It reached No. 68 in the Billboard Hot 100.

 He did, however, place the song "Swept Away" in the TV show Growing Pains.
 It was used during a video montage while Kirk Cameron's character Mike fell in love with a local girl while vacationing with the family in Hawaii.

 1990s

-Cross made three more albums in the 1990s, and although some of his releases gained positive critical response, he was not able to attract the mass audience he once enjoyed.
+Cross made four more albums in the 1990s, Rendezvous (1992), Window (1994), Walking In Avalon (1998), and Red Room (1999).
+Although some of his releases gained positive critical response, he was not able to attract the mass audience he once enjoyed.
 After his decline in fame in the mid to late 1980s, he toured and opened for various acts during the 1990s.